MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-approval-cds-provisioning-errors.md

 > The Dataverse database for this environment is disabled

 The Dataverse instance has been disabled in this environment.
-It isn't expected and is related to the expiration of all Power Automate & Dataverse plans within your Azure Active Directory (AD) tenancy.
+It isn't expected and is related to the expiration of all Power Automate & Dataverse plans within your Azure Active Directory (Azure AD) tenancy.
 To ensure the database can be enabled, make sure at least one user has active plans.

 ## Error "Database isn't ready yet"